msobanjo/courseware/topics/terraform/modules/introduction/README.md

 #### Use the Configurations That You Created
 * Open a terminal in the directory where the `main.tf` file is located.
-* Run the following command for terraform to get any required dependencies based on the cloud provider being used:
+* Run the following command for Terraform to get any required dependencies based on the cloud provider being used:
     `terraform init`
 * Run the following command to scan the `main.tf` for any issues:
     `terraform plan`
 * Run the following command to create the real resource:
     `terraform apply`
-* Once terraform will give you a prompt about the successful operation in the *AWS console* under *Compute* and then *EC2* check that the resource has been created.
+* Once Terraform gives you a prompt about the successful operation, check that the resource has been created in the *AWS console* under *Compute* > *EC2*.
 Make sure that you are within the correct region, otherwise you won't be able to see the resource.